Dancer Advanced Guide

 Downtime

 Downtime is a Dancer’s best friend.
 Where possible, try to prep Dances during downtime, as it is a gain of around 2 GCDs.
 More specific details on downtime preparation for a given fight will be in the fight’s encounter guide.
+This can also mean using a /statusoff macro for Finishing Move.

 Double-Weaving Fans